Halloween-themed treats.

 4. Renews our co-op’s liability insurance coverage annually.

-• Our co-op’s mailing address on file is the home address of our Co-op Director.
+5. Our co-op’s mailing address for all co-op accounts is the home address of our Co-op Director.

-6. Supports the Support Volunteers in their various roles, ensuring:
+6. Supports our Support Volunteers in their various roles, ensuring:

-7. Establishes our co-op’s calendar for the following year in consultation with the other Executive Volunteers
+7. Establishes our co-op’s calendar for the following year in consultation with our Leadership Team

-9. Works with other Executive and Support Volunteers to ensure co-op members and instructors are regularly informed of PHS policies and practices, using Forum posts, member meetings, and our co-op’s website.
+9. Works with our Leadership Team and Support Volunteers to ensure co-op members and instructors are regularly informed of PHS policies and practices, using Forum posts, member meetings, Blog posts, social media, and our co-op’s website.

 10. Chairs meetings or designates another chair.

-11. Signs legal documents and policies on behalf of our co-op, such as our co-op’s lease agreement and insurance policies.
+11. Authorized by our Board to sign legal documents and policies on behalf of our co-op, such as our co-op’s lease agreement and insurance policies.

-12. The appointment or removal of a Co-op Director must be approved by a majority vote of the MSHE Board and recorded in the official minutes of the meeting.
+12. The appointment or removal of a Co-op Director must be approved by a majority vote of our Board and recorded in the official minutes of the meeting.

 Contact our Co-op Director regarding the overall policy and operations of PHS.